 - What if you could trade places with another person for the day.
 Who would you trade places with?
 What would you do for that day?

 - Write about the best things about your family.

 Journaling gives preteens a voice.
 It allows them to have an outlet to express themselves in a way that they can’t with anyone else.
 Here are some tips on how to journal that may be used by any child of any age, including preteens and teens, to get them on their way to a lifetime of journaling and healthy habits.

 Encourage kids to pick a special, sacred place where they can go and spend time by themselves that is peaceful and quiet, and, yes, this means no TV, cellphones or computers!

 Be aware that some kids might show the development of perfectionism and they might try to censor and edit themselves.
-In order for true journaling to emerge it’s important preteens avoid the path of perfection.
+In order for true journaling to emerge, it’s important that preteens avoid the path of perfection.
 Rather, preteens must be encouraged to express what’s really on their minds and in their hearts in a manner that suits their unique personalities and specific life needs.
-And, if this means journaling with spelling and grammatical errors then so be it!
+And, if this means journaling with spelling and grammatical errors, then so be it!

 Finally, encourage kids (of all ages) to dream.